Syncano-Community/tic-tac-toe-example-app/README.md

 }
 ```

-Now it's time to look on the opponent side. and know how will he see the response on our click.
+Now it's time to look on the opponent side.
 To understand how the opponent will see the response to our click, we have to look into the `Store` and find methods named `onEnableBoardPollCompleted()` and `onEnablePlayersPollCompleted()`.
 We can see, that when an update on `Data Objects` appears, proper `Action` that fetches the `Data Objects` will be called.
 This will update the whole board and opponent will see changes on his board.

 Actions that enable listening on `Data Objects` changes: